jonhermansen/resume/resume.typ

 )
 #resume-item[
   - Lead tester on a security awareness training and phishing simulation product built with Angular.
-  - Built and maintained end-to-end and component-level test automation using Cypress with TypeScript, replacing legacy Protractor-based tests.
+  - Built and maintained end-to-end and component-level test automation using Cypress.
-  - Brought up test environments on AWS infrastructure using Chef and Test Kitchen, enabling proper integration testing where none existed before.
+  - Implemented local test environments using Test Kitchen and deployed staging AWS infrastructure, enabling proper integration testing where none existed before.
-  - Configured Linux systems to use cgroups v1 to enable Test Kitchen functionality with systemd services.
   - Responsible for testing and overall quality of product components.
   - Identified and communicated technical issues, risks, and inter-component dependencies.
   - Heavily involved in development, code reviews, configuration management, and deployments.